ugbodagadave/mira/memory-bank/progress.md

 - The bot connects to Telegram and responds to a `/start` command.
 - The bot is integrated with the NLU processor to classify user intent.
 - A robust service layer for interacting with the UnleashNFTs API has been implemented.
+- The project summary generation feature is implemented and integrated.
 - Unit tests are in place and passing for all implemented functionality.

 ## What's Left to Build